 Counting in your main cast Dean-Charles Chapman (game of Thrones) and George MacKay (Captain Fantastic), the story turns on the mission of two soldiers, Blake (Chapman) and Schofield (MacKay) to deliver an alert letter to another British troop in order to stop the attack against the enemy troop, Germany, as it is a matter of an ambush where Blake and Schofield need to warn them before the British military advances, starting a real race against time.

-Almost two hours long, the film begins with scenes that make the audience apprehensive as they follow the soldiers’ journey to their destination, creating a very intriguing atmosphere, until they take us to the real combat sections in its course.
-The big difference is to analyze how the audience can become part of some scenes, with the cameras accompanying the characters which makes the production exceptional.
+Almost two hours long, the film begins with scenes that make the public uneasy when following the soldiers' route to their destination, creating a very intriguing atmosphere, until taking us to the real combat stretches in its course.
+The big difference is to analyze how the audience manages to become part of some scenes, with the accompaniment of the cameras along with the characters, which makes the production exceptional.

 Another point to praise in the feature is the incredible photography, brilliantly directed by Roger Deakins, with breathtaking scenes and very well executed, in a plane basically uncut, which makes the viewer not unglue his eyes from the screen any minute.

 This incredible war drama that is 1917 it is worth checking out, both for its script and for its cast, photography, costumes, among many other items.
 It's the complete combo to join anyone's favorite list.